notmaintained/pnd/README.md

 ## Need Less?

-Get to know the libs from the documentation available within their respective folders and use only what you need:
+Use only the libs you need:

 ``` php
 index.php